gdotgordon/produce-demo/README.md

 To summarize, here are the steps:
 1. `docker-compose up`
-2. `docker ps` to find the ephmeral port to connect to the server, e.g "0.0.0.0:32874" means you can use "localhost:32874"
+2. `docker ps` to find the ephemeral port to connect to the server, e.g "0.0.0.0:32874" means you can use "localhost:32874"
 3. Use a tool like Postman to invoke the endpoints.
-4 `docker-compose down`
+4. `docker-compose down`

 ### Tests
 To run the unit tests, you don't need the container running, just run `go test -race ./...` from the top-level directory.